LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 allows to **generate a signal according to a pre-defined pattern**, and to send it to downstream Blocks.
-It is mostly used for generating commands when driving actuators or motors, but has actually many more possible applications (trigger generation, target for a PID, etc.).
+It is mostly used for generating commands when driving actuators or motors, but has actually many more possible applications (trigger generation, target value for a PID, etc.).
 In the previous section, the presented example already contained an instance of the Generator Block.
 So let's take a closer look at it :

 .. literalinclude:: /downloads/crappy_syntax.py
    :language: python